-Two commenters were generally in support of this measure.
+- Two commenters were generally in support of this measure.
 One commenter expressed concerns regarding the validity of the measure.
 The developer responded to these concerns with the following statement: The PCPI appreciates the concerns raised regarding validity for this measure.
 To address this concern, we will revise the numerator definition to provide clarity around the intent of the measure.
 The revised definition (pending review of clinical content expert) is as follows: "The specific type and magnitude of the suicide risk assessment is intended to be at the discretion of the individual clinician and should be specific to the needs of the patient.
 At a minimum, suicide risk assessment should evaluate: 1.
-Risk (eg., age, sex, stressors, comorbid conditions, hopelessness, impulsivity) and protective factors (eg., religious belief, concern not to hurt family) that may influence the desire to attempt suicide; 2.
+Risk (e.g., age, sex, stressors, comorbid conditions, hopelessness, impulsivity) and protective factors (e.g., religious belief, concern not to hurt family) that may influence the desire to attempt suicide; 2.
 Current severity of suicidality; 3.
 Most severe point of suicidality in episode and lifetime.

-1365 Child and Adolescent Major Depressive Disorder (MDD): Suicide Risk Assessment assessment and providing an example of a tool that would meet the measure, there will be less variability in how these assessments are performed and captured.
+Low burden tools to track suicidal ideation and behavior such as the Columbia-Suicidal Severity Rating Scale can also be used."
+We hope that the by delineating minimum criteria to be included in a risk assessment and providing an example of a tool that would meet the measure, there will be less variability in how these assessments are performed and captured. - While the Committee appreciated the responsiveness of the developer to comments, it did not feel that either the public comment or the developer response warranted further consideration or re-vote on the consensus not reached criteria (Scientific Acceptability) of the measure.
+The issues raised by the Committee were regarding validity and the extent to which suicide assessments would improve outcomes and neither of these issues were addressed.